Jaivin-Vebuin/ThinkBiz-Training/README.md

-# ThinkBiz-Training
+## ThinkBiz-Training
-training tasks for interns
+Week-wise tasks of training.